-Opole is the main city in the Opole province and a lovely place to stay at while exploring the surrounding area.
+Opole is the main city in the Opole province and a lovely place to stay while exploring the surrounding area.

 This small town is quite the popular summer vacation spot for locals and the city even hosts a yearly Polish rock festival that attracts visitors from all over Poland.
 But even during the high tourist season in Opole, you won’t be dealing with tourist crowds like you would in Krakow or Warsaw.

 While you don’t need more than a day to explore the Opole city itself, there are certain things that you shouldn’t miss in Opole’s scenic old town.

 One option is to walk around on foot and explore Opole on your own, but we highly recommend going with a guide to learn more about the history and background of this region.

 During our time in Opole, we were accompanied by our tour guide Agnieszka who was beyond helpful and informative.
 For guided tours and more info you can contact her at email@example.com.

 While truthfully we didn’t know much about Opole before our trip, we were quite surprised how well kept and beautiful the city of Opole was.

 Before visiting Poland we had heard that Krakow is the most beautiful city in Poland, but Opole has its own charming historical area with red brick towers, colorful historic buildings, and cute cafes.